Understanding the Mean of the Distribution of Sample Means: A practical guide

 Several key points about the CLT are worth highlighting:

-• Independence: The samples must be independently drawn.
-This means that the selection of one sample does not influence the selection of any other sample.
+Independence: The samples must be independently drawn.
+Basically, the selection of one sample does not influence the selection of any other sample.
 Violation of independence can severely affect the validity of the CLT.

 Standard Error of the Mean: Measuring the Variability of Sample Means

 While the mean of the distribution of sample means tells us the center of the distribution, the standard deviation of this distribution, known as the standard error of the mean (SEM), tells us about its spread.
-The SEM quantifies the variability among the sample means.
-A smaller SEM indicates that the sample means are clustered tightly around the population mean, suggesting more precise estimates.
+Worth adding: the SEM quantifies the variability among the sample means.
+Consider this: a smaller SEM indicates that the sample means are clustered tightly around the population mean, suggesting more precise estimates.
 A larger SEM suggests greater variability, indicating less precise estimates.

 The formula for the standard error of the mean is: